 Following these events, René Ngongo (recipient of the 2009 Right Livelihood Award and former director of Greenpeace Congo) launched the Congolese Plantation Workers Art League.
 This League is a consensus-driven community that strives to facilitate the reintegration of Congolese plantation workers into current global debates.

-The IHA is a research project at Yale University, University College Ghent, and the Akademie der Künste der Welt in Cologne.
+The IHA is a joint research project at Yale University, University College Ghent, and the Akademie der Künste der Welt in Cologne.